 Simply put, a Zoom interview is a virtual interview conducted via the Zoom website or application.
 Zoom is a cloud-based software used for video conferences and virtual meetings.
 It can use chat, audio, video, or multiple communication channels at once, making it a perfect tool for job interviews.
 Users can access Zoom via the Zoom app or through web browser extensions.
-In the past year, Zoom interviews have become an essential tool for human resources.
+Zoom interviews have become an essential tool for human resources in the past year.
 And while the Zoom interview process is mostly the same as an in-person one, some aspects can catch even the most seasoned professionals off-guard.

 Virtual backgrounds are one of the most practical features of Zoom.
 Suppose you’re in a location that is too distracting, messy, or not professional enough.
 In that case, you can choose to use one of the Zoom interview backgrounds in the app.
-Zoom has a wide selection ranging from nature to plain colors, making it easier to pick one suitable for a job interview.
-As a rule of thumb, try to stay away from flashy, distracting backgrounds.
+Zoom has a wide selection ranging from nature to plain colors, making picking one suitable for a job interview easier.
+Try to stay away from flashy, distracting backgrounds as a rule of thumb.
 Using a tropical jungle as a background might be great for a call with friends, but it doesn’t exude professionalism.
 Stick to simple, neutral-colored backgrounds for your Zoom interview.

-This is, however, one of the Zoom interview tips that require a little more preparation.
+This is, however, one of the Zoom interview tips that requires a little more preparation.
 If you want to use a background, you need to make an account on the Zoom app.
 From there, you will have the option to choose a Zoom interview background and activate it in your profile.
-Make sure to do this in advance to avoid unnecessary delays and stress during your interview.
+Do this in advance to avoid unnecessary delays and stress during your interview.